 Nostrovia Brewing Company

 Nostrovia Brewing Company is located four miles east of downtown Erie in what appears to be an old convenience store.
 While their taproom is fairly basic, the large front windows make the brewery feel very inviting.

 My visit was just a few months after their April 2019 opening, and the beers tasted a bit like they were still perfecting the recipes.
 That’s not to say they were bad, because they weren’t, but they reminded me of several other new breweries that I’ve visited in the past.

 During my visit, there were nine beers on tap, and I got a sampler with their IPA, American Pale Ale, Hefeweizen, and the Oatmeal Stout.
 While the IPA and APA were slightly sweet for my taste, the coffee flavor in the Oatmeal Stout was quite tasty.

 I’m excited to see how this spot grows over the years and will definitely be back to try it again in the future.

-Nostravia Brewing Company can be found at 4415 East Lake Road.
+Nostrovia Brewing Company can be found at 4415 East Lake Road.

 Lavery Brewing is another brewery located in downtown Erie.
 Their tasting room is one of the smaller ones in the area and can get quite crowded in the evening and on weekends, so try to visit this one outside of peak hours if you can.

 During my visit, they featured roughly a dozen different beers that spanned a variety of styles and even featured a few inventive options.
-In fact, the Massive Mango IPA was my personal favorite from the ones that I tried because it hit a perfect balance of being both fruity and bitter.
+In fact, the Massive Mango IPA was my personal favorite of the ones that I tried because it hit a perfect balance of being both fruity and bitter.

 Lavery also features a full menu, and while their food gets great reviews online, I didn’t have a chance to eat there, so I can’t comment on the quality of the food.